Logo Voyage

 In urban areas, Tamil, Hindi and English are widely spoken.
 As in the rest of South India, Hindi is not as widely understood in the countryside and people are more likely to readily respond in English than Hindi.
 As Tamil and Malayalam are closely related, locals may understand spoken Tamil, albeit with some difficulty.

 Almost all bus routes and other important signs, including name boards, are written in Malayalam and some are also in English.
-Most city bus destinations are prominently written in Malayalam, some having English signage represented in small fonts which are often difficult to read, though all of the bus conductors and ticket checkers understand basic English.
-Most Kerala Government offices use only Malayalam signage and most Kerala government documents such as receipts and bills are in Malayalam, though there will usually be English-speaking staff on duty.
+Most city bus destinations are prominently written in Malayalam, some having English signage represented in small fonts which are often difficult to read, though all bus conductors and ticket checkers understand basic English.
+Most Kerala government offices use only Malayalam signage and most Kerala government documents such as receipts and bills are in Malayalam, though there will usually be English-speaking staff on duty.

 Get in